samanyu-devz/nexus/README.md

 - TensorFlow or Custom CNN
 - OpenCV
 - Robotic Arm with Servo Motors
-- Raspberry Pi or PC for inference
+- Arduino Uno for inference

 ---